 All file contents are encrypted using AES-256-GCM (Galois/Counter Mode).

 Files are segmented into 4KiB blocks.
-Each block gets a fresh random 128 bit IV each time it is modified.
+Each block gets a fresh random 128 bit Initialisation Vector (IV) each time it is modified.
 A 128-bit authentication tag (GHASH) protects each block from modifications.

 To support sparse files, all-zero blocks are accepted and passed through unchanged.

-Every directory gets a 128-bit directory IV that is stored in each
+Every directory gets a 128-bit directory Initialisation Vector (IV) that is stored in each

 File names are encrypted using AES-256-EME (ECB-Mix-ECB wide-block encryption, see github.com/rfjakob/eme for details) with the directory IV as initialization vector.
-EME fixes the prefix leak that occours with CBC encryption.
+EME fixes the prefix leak that occurs with CBC encryption.

-The Base64 encoding limits the usable filename length to 176 characters.
+Padding and base64-encoding limit the usable filename length to 175 characters.
 Filenames that are longer than that (longer than 255 characters in Base64-encoded form) use long file name handling, introduced in gocryptfs v0.9.

 Long File Name Handling

-If the Base64-encoded encrypted name is longer than 255 characters, it cannot be used as the file name on disk, as Linux filesystems do not allow names longer than that.
+If the base64-encoded encrypted name is longer than 255 characters, it cannot be used as the file name on disk, as common Linux filesystems do not allow names longer than that.

 Instead, the encrypted name is hashed, and the file content is stored in